ASUP calls for full implementation of amended Polytechnics Act, 2019

-The Academic Staff Union of Polytechnics on Wednesday called for full implementation of the Federal Polytechnics (Amendment) Act, 2019.
+The Academic Staff Union of Polytechnics on Wednesday called for full implementation of the Federal Polytechnics endment) Act, 2019.

 National President of the union, Usman Dutse, made the call at the opening ceremony of the 15th National Delegates Conference of ASUP held at the Federal Polytechnic, Ilaro in Ogun.